|A tribute to Steve appeared in the WSJ here.|

 Likewise, Tara Parker-Pope recently distilled twenty years of writing about health to offer these simple rules for living well: Move.
 Nourish.
 Refresh.
 Connect.

 24-hour sports?
 Unheard of.
-Watch movies at home?
+Movies at home?
 A dream.

 Anyway, my meeting with Steve turned out to be the most important lunch of my career.